1. Protection From Predators

 Raccoons prefer to nest in places that are elevated off the ground to avoid predators.
 Hawks and other large birds of prey, wildcats, and large dogs may all prey on babies and young adults, so taking shelter in a dark den high off the ground helps them feel more secure.
 A raccoon might pry up roofing shingles and flashing to gain entrance to your attic and make itself at home.

 2. A Birthing Den

-When mother raccoons are pregnant, they need a safe, warm place to birth their kits.
+When mother raccoons are pregnant, they need a safe, warm place to give birth to their kits.
 Baby raccoons are vulnerable when they are first born, and a quiet, warm attic space would make an ideal den for them.
-Once a female gives birth, she may become aggressive in the protection of her kits, so you may need a professional raccoon pest removal service to remove them.
+Once a female gives birth, she may become aggressive in protecting her kits, so you may need a professional raccoon pest removal service to remove them.

 3. A Winter Shelter

 Unlike some other mammals, raccoons do not hibernate, so they usually look for a warm, dry place to stay over the winter.
 Once a raccoon gains access to your attic, it will start to tear down insulation and chew into stored items to make itself a nest.
 The damage it might cause can be costly, so you may want to ask your pest removal service about how to prevent future problems with these clever creatures.